In partnership with Village by Village

 Forest YMCA.
 Hostel for young homeless in East London.
 Donation to help set up learning and support zone eg language, literacy, maths and IT workshops, employment skills training, relationship training

 Apollo Music Trust - Columbia School, Bethnal Green.

 At the last meeting of the Trustees the following grants were agreed.

 Spitalfields Crypt Trust £500, St Andrew’s Club £500.
 Aiming High London £500, St Mary Le Bow Young Homeless Charity £500, Guildhall School of Music £1000

-The Clerk to the Trustees will write a follow up letter to all Donees in 6 months to ascertain for the Trustees how the donation had been utilised.
+The Clerk to the Trustees will write a follow up letter to all recipients in 6 months to ascertain for the Trustees how the donation had been utilised.

 More about our Charity

 The Trustees are all Court members and one trustee retires each year and a new trustee is appointed.
 Together they bring a wide experience of the trade and the City.
-The present Trustees are Past Master Yuill (Chairman), Past Masters, Hamilton, Paterson-Fox, Assistant Brooks and Past Steward Cooper.
+The present Trustees are Past Master Yuill (Chairman), Past Masters Hamilton & Paterson-Fox, Assistant Brooks & Rivers, Past Steward Cooper, Liveryman James Dalton.